Introduction to Dask#

 from dask_gateway import Gateway gateway = Gateway() gateway

-If you want to connect to a Dask Gateway server outside of this environment, then the full address of the dask-gateway server and the authentication method to use must be provided.
+If you want to connect to a Dask Gateway server outside of the GeoAnalytics Canada Jupyter environment (such as through a Desktop VM), then the full address of the dask-gateway server and the authentication method to use must be provided.

 Such as this line of code: